spectrum-health-systems/AvatoolWebService/README.md

      GRU-README is customizable README.md template written in GitHub-flavored Markdown and HTML.
 The source contains an abundance of comments walking you through how to use each component.
 ---------------------------------------------------------------------------------------------------------------------->
-***
-### DOCUMENTATION IS NOT COMPLETE

-The Avatool Web Service v1.0 has been released, but I'm still working on updating/creating documentation.
-Just FYI.

-***

 <h2 align="center">
   Avatool Web Service
   <br>
   <img src="https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/reporesources/image/logo/avatool-webservice-logo-100x100.png" alt="Avatool Web Service" width="180">
   <br>
-  A custom Web Service for Netsmart's myAvatar EHR
+  A custom Web Service for Netsmart's myAvatar™ EHR

   <br>
   <br>